 The boarding house also maintains active lines of communication with parents and regularly asks for feedback to ensure that we provide a first-class level of care for your daughter.

-A Look Inside Programme
+A Look Inside Program

 Helping your daughter become familiar with St Mary’s begins when she is in Year 4 and she joins the Look Inside programme.
 A highlight of the programme is the annual A Look Inside Day for all girls in Years 4 to 6 who are enrolled as future boarders.
 A Look Inside Day gives our future boarders a chance to familiarise themselves with the campus, and, more importantly, connects them with other girls who will also be joining the boarding house in future years.
 Activities during A Look Inside Day include attending fun introductory classes, having lunch in the boarders' dining room, and attending the Lower School Production in our Performing Arts Centre.

-Big Sister: Little Sister Programme
+Big Sister: Little Sister Program

 The Big Sister: Little Sister programme ensures that each Year 7 and 8 student is assigned to an older girl who acts as a guide/friend and mentor to her and supports her as she begins her boarding journey with us.

-Perth Pals Programme
+Perth Pals Program

 When your daughter is in Year 6, St Mary’s starts welcoming your whole family into the boarding community.
 This starts with the allocation of a Perth Pal, a day girl, who, together with her family, will write to your family, introducing herself and offering to assist you as you begin the transition to becoming a boarding parent.
 The programme looks not only to connect the girls, but also their parents into the wider school community.